-(d) As of December 31, 2015 and 2014, the Group's ten largest customers accounted for 67% and 69% of accounts receivables, respectively.
-The Group considers the concentration of credit risk for the remaining accounts receivables is immaterial.

-C. Liquidity risk
+- (d) As of December 31, 2015 and 2014, the Company's ten largest customers accounted for 67% of accounts receivables.
+The Company considers the concentration of credit risk for the remaining accounts receivable is immaterial. - C. Liquidity risk

-The objective of liquidity risk management is to ensure the Group has sufficient liquidity to fund its business needs, and to maintain adequate cash and banking facilities to repay the borrowings.
-By considering its debt financing plans, covenant compliance, compliance with internal balance sheet ratio targets, and other important factors, the Company's finance department monitors the Croup's cash requirements and forecasts its future cash flow.
+The objective of liquidity risk management is to ensure the Company has sufficient liquidity to fund its business needs, and to maintain adequate cash and banking facilities to repay the borrowings.
+By considering its debt financing plans, covenant compliance, compliance with internal balance sheet ratio targets, and other important factors, the Company's financial department monitors the Company's cash requirements and forecasts its future cash flow.